EGI-Federation/aod-accounting/README.md

 DNs_list = []
 DNs_list.append(USER_DN)

+# This array will contain the list of Per-User Sub-Proxy DNs
+# to be banned since they have overused the allocated service grant.
+ban_list = []

 # Max vCPU cores allocated to each authorized user of the EGI AoDs
 GRANTED_CORES = 4
 [..]